 Why is my slider loading slowly?

-Because of that, it can happen that it seems as if Smart Slider 3 is slow on your website, but actually your website’s loading speed is slow.
-You can see what loads on your website for how long, if you use a website speed test or just simply you use Chrome or Firefox.
+You can see what loads on your website for how long, if you use a website speed test.
+Or you could use Chrome or Firefox browsers.
 In this case, press F12 → click on the “Network” tab and refresh the page with hard refresh.
-Here you will see all of the elements of your page, and you can order them according to the loading time, too.
+Here you will see all elements of your page, and you can order them according to the loading time, too.

 To create a fast-loading and optimized slider, it is important to pay attention to the quality and size of the images.
 A large image can slow down your slider and it can be disturbing for the visitor.
 You should pay attention that a small image can have a big size too if its quality is too good.
 Above a particular level of quality, people’s eyes can’t see the difference so don’t use images with too high quality.